traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

     To avoid creating the server load-balancer with the pods IPs and use Kubernetes Service clusterIP directly, one should set the service `NativeLB` option to true.
+    Please note that the connection reuse with services (connection pool) can avoid to load-balance requests to pods.
     By default, `NativeLB` is false.

     ??? example "Example"